top of page

 Each month we present an organization or project to highlight and with whom to share the gifts God has so graciously given to us!
 Please give generously!
 Please make your checks out to St. John's UMC and write the name of the organization to whom you wish to donate in the memo field of your check or donation on-line.

-It's hard to believe, but school will be starting again soon.
-So this month we have the opportunity to support our neighbors at Zuni Elementary school.
-Chef Tim has the back-to-school staff luncheon on the calendar, and United Women of Faith, along with this special offering, will purchase school supplies to be given to the school at that time.
-There may be more opportunities for continued support in the coming year, so please give generously.
+This month we have the opportunity to support our neighbors at Zuni Elementary school.
+Chef Tim will prepare the back-to-school luncheon for Zuni Elementary and our Preschool staff in August, and United Women of Faith, along with this special offering, will purchase school supplies to be given to the school at that time.
+In addition, Zuni has started a Community Room where families can get additional support.
+St. John’s was privileged to be part of the effort to get the room up and running and will continue support for this room and its mission as needed.

 September: United Methodist Committee on Relief (UMCOR)

-In September we have the opportunity to give to UMCOR.
 Gifts this month lay the foundation for UMCOR to share God's love when a crisis such as a hurricane or earthquake occurs.
 The money we give this month underwrites UMCOR's administrative costs so that 100% of any gift to a specific UMCOR project goes directly to that project.
 UMCOR is known for its quick and lasting response to crises all over the world.
-Please give generously.
-For more information about UMCOR see https://umcmission.org/umcor/.

 October: Two in One (Methodist Children's Home and Providence Place)

-The offering this month supports troubled children, teen mothers, adoptive parents, and young adults with special needs.
-The Methodist Children's Home and Providence Place, both in Texas, rely on our support.
+Founded in 1890, Methodist Children’s Home serves children, youth and families through residential programs on the Waco campus and MCH Boys Ranch, and through transition services, foster care and a variety of community-based programs throughout Texas and New Mexico.
 As one child put it "They (MCH) are here for me when no one else is.
 They never give up on us.
 I now know that God is always there for me too."
-Please give generously.
+Learn more about Methodist Children's Home.

 December: No Special Offering